Levina Teerlinc: Biography

 Teerlinc was born in Bruges, Flanders (which is now a part of Belgium) in the 1510s, one of five daughters of renowned miniaturist Simon Bening and granddaughter of Catherine van der Goes (closely related to Hugo van der Goes) and Alexander Bening.
 After marrying George Teerlinc of Blanckenberge in 1545, Teerlinc left for England, and is documented there by 1546, when she became court painter to the Tudor court, serving Henry VIII, Edward VI, Mary I, and Elizabeth I. She received an annual salary of £40 from 1546 until her death in 1576, as granted by Henry VIII and recorded by Lodovico Guicciardini (1567), which was more than was provided to Holbein.

+Levina died before she was able to acquire her last £10, Queen Elizabeth was able to give this to her husband as a "gift".
+It is thought to have been rewarding the Teerlincs for their loyalty to her during the reign of Mary.
 She was the only female painter in the court of Henry VIII, although Catherine Parr was said to have employed three women miniature painters and these were Susannah Hornebolt, Levina Teerlinc and Margaret Holsewyther.

+In English records her name was recorded in a variety of spellings, including in 1552 "Mrs Sevin Tilney, paintrix".
 Queen Mary gave her a New Year's day gift of a gilt silver salt in 1556 and she gave the queen a small picture of the Trinity.
 In 1559 Teerlinc was appointed tutor in painting to the King's daughter at the Spanish Court.
 She and her husband had one son, Marcus.
 She died in Stepney, London on 23 June 1576.

+Reputation

+Art historian Louisa Woodville writes:Teerlinc's contemporaries were impressed by her work.
+The sixteenth-century Florentine historian Lodovico Guicciardini heralds Teerlinc as the best of the women painters practicing at the time.
+Seventy-five years later, Flemish historian Antonius Sanderus assured his readers that she was "very capable in the two specialties of art."